liferay/liferay-frontend-projects/CONTRIBUTING.md

 ## Releasing canary versions

-Lerna offers the possibility to relase canary versions, which are pre-releases published to npmjs.com but only accessible on demand (i.e., they are not automatically downloaded when dependencies are updated),
+Lerna offers the possibility to release canary versions, which are pre-releases published to npmjs.com but only accessible on demand (i.e., they are not automatically downloaded when dependencies are updated),

 You can use canary versions when you need to test a specific version and for any reason you cannot set it up locally.